metio/terraform-provider-k8s/docs/data-sources/security_profiles_operator_x_k8s_io_selinux_profile_v1alpha2_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:

-- `disabled` (Boolean) Whether the profile is disabled and should be skipped during reconciliation.

 Optional:

 - `allow` (Map of Map of List of String) Defines the allow policy for the profile
+- `disabled` (Boolean) Whether the profile is disabled and should be skipped during reconciliation.
-- `inherit` (Attributes List) A SELinuxProfile or set of profiles that this inherits from.
-Note that they need to be in the same namespace. (see [below for nested schema](#nestedatt--spec--inherit))
+- `inherit` (Attributes List) A SELinuxProfile or set of profiles that this inherits from.Note that they need to be in the same namespace. (see [below for nested schema](#nestedatt--spec--inherit))
-- `permissive` (Boolean) Permissive, when true will cause the SELinux profile to only log violations instead of enforcing them.
+- `permissive` (Boolean) Permissive, when true will cause the SELinux profile to onlylog violations instead of enforcing them.

 <a id="nestedatt--spec--inherit"></a>
 ### Nested Schema for `spec.inherit`